Love Beyond Comfort

 Loving Your Enemies

-“But I say to you, Love your enemies and pray for those who persecute you.”
+As Jesus sat on that mountainside, He didn't shy away from this struggle.
+He looked at the crowd and said: “But I say to you, Love your enemies and pray for those who persecute you.”
 (Matthew 5:44)

 And this is where grace meets us.

-What if, even in the hardest places, you’re being invited to reflect the heart of God?
+What if love isn’t meant to stop with the people who love us back?
+What if, even in the hardest relationships, you’re being invited to reflect the heart of your Father?

 Sherri Stout Faamuli